They might compete in two different segments, but the Ford Bronco Sport and Jeep Cherokee have similar mission statements.

 Bottom Line: As always, style is subjective.
 The fresher looks of the Bronco Sport sway us, though.

 Bronco Sport: Ford is charging a premium for the Bronco Sport, no doubt in part due to its nature as a spin-off of one of the brand’s icons.
 The sub-compact actually lists for more than the larger Escape.
-MSRP plus destination is $28,155 for a Bronco Sport Base, versus $27,580 for an all-wheel drive Escape S.
+MSRP plus destination is $28,315 ($34,019 CAD) for a Bronco Sport Base, versus $27,630 for an all-wheel drive Escape S.

-Cherokee: The Cherokee undercuts the Bronco Sport across the line.
-It starts at just $27,580, though it’s important to note that’s for a front-drive Latitude model.
-A 4×4 model will run you $1,500 more, and you’ll need an additional $1,945 to move up to the V6 engine.
-The Upland is the least expensive trim with standard four-wheel drive, requiring $32,460 for the 2.4-liter engine.
-Meanwhile the cheapest way into a standard V6 is the $31,640 front-drive Latitude Lux.
-Where it’s available, the turbo 2.0-liter engine is either $2,245 more than the 2.4-liter, or a $500 upgrade from the V6.
+Cherokee: The Cherokee is priced very similarly to the Bronco Sport.
+It starts at just $28,255 ($34,860 CAD), though it’s important to note that’s for a front-drive Latitude model.
+A 4×4 model will run you $1,500 more.
+Only the Trailhawk is available only as a 4×4.
+Meanwhile the cheapest way into a standard V6 in the US is the $32,090 front-drive Latitude Lux; for Canada, it’s the North 4×4 at $41,360 CAD.

 Looking for the most off-road-appropriate model?
-That’ll be the Trailhawk, which starts at $36,250 with the 3.2-liter V6.
-At the top of the pile is the Trailhawk Elite, which add leather and other interior niceties for a $3,440 premium over the regular Trailhawk.
-Opt for that and the turbo engine and you’re looking at a price tag of $39,945.
-It’s only $50 less than the Bronco First Edition—though every exterior color except white is an at-cost extra.
+That’ll be the Trailhawk, which starts at $36,250 ($44,860 CAD) with the 3.2-liter V6.
+At the top of the pile is the High Altitude.
+Opt for that and the turbo engine and you’re looking at a price tag of $37,990 ($47,805 CAD).
+It’s less than the Bronco First Edition—though every exterior color except white is an at-cost extra.

-If you’re looking for a smaller crossover that’s ready for the occasional off-road bash, it looks like Ford could have a winner on its hands with the Bronco Sport.
-It’s smaller than the Cherokee but its boxier shape should minimize any interior space differences between the two.
+If you’re looking for a smaller crossover that’s ready for the occasional off-road bash, Ford has a winner on its hands with the Bronco Sport.
+It’s smaller than the Cherokee but its boxier shape minimizes any interior space differences between the two.
 It is pricier though, and offers less drivetrain options to fine-tune where it lands on the road/rocks spectrum.